-It’s a common problem in the UK: homeowners waking on a winter morning to find water trickling down the inside of the bedroom window.
+Condensation is an all too common problem in the UK: homeowners waking on a winter morning to find water trickling down the inside of the bedroom window.
 It can make your home feel dreary and uncomfortable in the mornings, and it makes your house more difficult to heat.
-As we head into the colder months, that trickle on the windowpanes will likely worsen, unless the underlying problem is fixed.
+As we head into the colder months, those droplets of water on your windows will likely worsen, unless the underlying problem is fixed.

-In addition to making your bedroom feel miserable, overnight condensation is a key symptom that your house has a condensation problem, and unless it’s addressed you may find yourself struggling with damp, peeling wallpaper, damaged furniture and mould.
+In addition to making your bedroom feel miserable, overnight condensation is a key symptom that your house has a condensation problem, and unless it’s addressed you may find yourself struggling with damp, peeling wallpaper, damaged furniture and patches of mould growing on your walls.

 Condensation is the moisture formed when warm, humid air encounters a cold surface.
 At night, almost all year round, the difference between indoor and outdoor temperatures means that condensation is always a possibility.